- Strengths & Weaknesses

 More modern authentication options, including YubiKey and biometric authentication, are necessary for a business password manager.
 Considering how much Passwork focuses on other areas, it’s disappointing to see it fall short here.

-Customer support is only available on the Start plan and above, with Standard and Premium receiving priority support.
-That’s for Self-Hosted plans.
-Cloud subscribers are left with a single email address that’s tucked away in the bottom corner of the website.
+Plus, when it comes to getting a hold of Passwork, Cloud subscribers are left with a single email address that’s tucked away in the bottom corner of the website.

 Although it’s not ideal, an email address works.
 Passwork’s lack of self-help resources is inexcusable, though.
 The Cloud and Self-Hosted versions are provided a six-topic FAQ each, with no more than a paragraph dedicated to each question.
 It’s more marketing copy than anything else.
 The brief FAQs won’t solve many issues.

 In a business context, self-help resources are everything.
 User manuals for new employees, webinars for getting set up and hands-on training are the norm for Passwork’s competitors.
 Although there are many other aspects of the service we like, its support is severely lacking.